IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

 Following on from [CekProfiling.md](./CekProfiling.md), this takes a closer look at how cost accounting affects execution costs.

-`Language.PlutusCore.Evaluation.Machine.ExMemory` defines the following types for
+`Language.PlutusCore.Evaluation.Machine.ExBudgeting` defines the following types for
 budgeting:

 ```